User Commands lftp(1)

 net:limit-total-rate (bytes per second)

-colon to limit download and upload rate separately.
+numbers separated by colon to limit download and upload rate separately.
+Note that

-limit just after transfer beginning.
-You can try to set
+this rate limit just after transfer beginning.
+You can try to set net:socket-buffer to

 net:limit-total-max (bytes)